MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/availability-groups/windows/configure-flexible-automatic-failover-policy.md

 ---
+description: "Configure the Flexible Failover Policy to Control Conditions for Automatic Failover (Always On Availability Groups)"
 title: "Configure the Flexible Failover Policy to Control Conditions for Automatic Failover (Always On Availability Groups) | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"